renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/golang.md

 | Modules  |   ✓   |       ✓       |  ✓[^2]  |
 | Binaries |   ✓   |       ✓       |    -    |

-The table below provides an outline of the features Trivy offers.
+The table below provides an outline of the features Vul offers.

 | Artifact | Offline[^1] | Dev dependencies | [Dependency graph][dependency-graph] |
 |----------|:-----------:|:-----------------|:----------------------------------:|